Q: When are the deadlines for Class Notes?

 Q: I have an idea that I think is publication-worthy.
 Should I submit the idea to the Quarterly?

 Yes!
-We are always interested in your ideas for feature articles or profiles of alumni.
-Send your suggestions to firstname.lastname@example.org.
+We are always interested in your ideas for feature articles or profiles of alumnae/i.
+Send your suggestions to email@example.com.

 Yes.
-You can report name and address changes to Alumnae/i Relations at (508) 286-8207 during regular business hours.
-Changes also may be sent by U.S. mail or by e-mail to email@example.com.
+You can report name and address changes to Alumnae/i Relations at 508-286-8207 during regular business hours, or by email to firstname.lastname@example.org.

-And if classmates share updates about a relocation they've made but haven't listed their new address, kindly ask them to report their new address to the college.
+And if classmates share updates about a relocation they've made, but haven't listed their new addresses, kindly ask them to report their most recent contact information to the college.